Book a Call

 Themes and Templates

 Magento: You’ll find themes on marketplaces like ThemeForest and the official Adobe marketplace.
 The selection is smaller compared to WordPress, but free developer tools allow extra personalisation if you have coding chops.
+Designs cater to fashion, tech, and food sectors.

 WordPress: Over 10,000 free themes exist, and many more can be purchased from third-party sites.
-WordPress includes block-based editing that makes it simple to build a site with zero coding knowledge—one of the main reasons it’s globally popular.
+WordPress includes block-based editing that makes it simple to build a site with zero coding knowledge, one of the main reasons it’s globally popular.

 Magento: You’ll find themes on marketplaces like ThemeForest and the official Adobe marketplace.
 The selection is smaller compared to WordPress, but free developer tools allow extra personalisation if you have coding chops.
+Designs cater to fashion, tech, and food sectors.

 WordPress: Over 10,000 free themes exist, and many more can be purchased from third-party sites.
-WordPress includes block-based editing that makes it simple to build a site with zero coding knowledge—one of the main reasons it’s globally popular.
+WordPress includes block-based editing that makes it simple to build a site with zero coding knowledge, one of the main reasons it’s globally popular.

 Hosting

 Magento: Offers shared, dedicated, and VPS hosting.
 You can also choose managed or unmanaged hosting, with managed options costing more but simplifying installation, security, and technical upkeep.
+This overhead appeals to merchants wanting fast page loads and reliable uptime.

 WordPress: Typically requires less expensive hosting because the core code is lightweight.
 Costs can be anywhere between $24 and $10,000 per year, depending on size and traffic.
 You can self-host, pay for a WordPress plan, or go with shared or dedicated server options.

 Magento: Offers shared, dedicated, and VPS hosting.
 You can also choose managed or unmanaged hosting, with managed options costing more but simplifying installation, security, and technical upkeep.
+This overhead appeals to merchants wanting fast page loads and reliable uptime.

 WordPress: Typically requires less expensive hosting because the core code is lightweight.
 Costs can be anywhere between $24 and $10,000 per year, depending on size and traffic.
 You can self-host, pay for a WordPress plan, or go with shared or dedicated server options.